EcoCash revises transaction limits upwards

 The Herald

-EcoCash, Zimbabwe’s largest mobile money platform, has increased its transaction limits by an average of 230%, allowing wallet holders to send money, pay bills or buy goods and services with greater ease.
+EcoCash, Zimbabwe’s largest mobile money platform, has increased its transaction limits by an average of 230 percent, allowing wallet holders to send money, pay bills or buy goods and services with greater ease.

 The additional good news to customers is that they can now also send up to ZW$350 000 in four batches of ZW$75 000 in a day.

-At the same time, transaction limits for merchant payments have been increased by 50%, to ZW$600 000 per month.
+At the same time, transaction limits for merchant payments have been increased by 50 percent, to ZW$600 000 per month.
 The limit was previously set at ZW$400 000 per month.

 EcoCash customers who want to exhaust the ZW$600 000 limit in one day have also been given the latitude to do so by conducting four successive transactions of ZW$150 000.
 This followed the upward revision of the daily transaction limits for merchant payments from ZW$50 000 to ZW$150 000.